May 15, 2025 by Klaus Crow

 14. “Love Will Keep Us Alive”

-“Love Will Keep Us Alive” was written by British songwriters Pete Vale, Jim Capaldi, and Paul Carrack (Mike + the Mechanics fame).
-The song was included in the Eagles’ 1994 album Hell Freezes Over.
+British songwriters Pete Vale, Jim Capaldi, and Paul Carrack (of Mike + the Mechanics) wrote ‘Love Will Keep Us Alive.’
+The Eagles included the song on their 1994 album Hell Freezes Over.

-Paul Carrack explained that the song was originally written for his solo career, but when it came time for the Eagles’ reunion, the track fit perfectly.
+Paul Carrack said he originally wrote the song for his solo career, but it ended up fitting perfectly with the Eagles’ reunion.

 15. “Take It to the Limit”